Discover France : Music and Stage (Dance / Theatre)

 Born in Carcassonne in 1940, Claude Marti began playing guitar at the age of 17.
 He lived in the centre of Carcassonne at the time.
 In 1970, he recorded his first album.
 This was the beginning of a long career that would take this Occitan songwriter, with his poetic lyrics, all over Europe.
 Marti was also a teacher, storyteller and author of several books, the first of which, Homme d'Oc, was published in 1974.

-René Coll, from man to orchestra
+René Coll, the man and the orchestra

 What do "Champs Elysées", "Sacrée Soirée" and "Le Plus Grand Cabaret du Monde" have in common?
 It is the René Coll orchestra!
 A native of Aude, René Coll (1941 - 2009) never stopped going back and forth between the capital and Trèbes, his village of heart to which he remained faithful until the end.
 Born into a family of musicians, he quickly caught the ear of Marité and Gilbert Carpentier, then that of Jacques Chancel.
 He was also part of the "Grand Echiquier" orchestra.
 Then followed an eighteen-year career with Michel Sardou.
 This was followed by a long audiovisual career with Guy Lux, Michel Drucker, Jean-Pierre Foucault, Pascal Brunner and Patrick Sébastien.